-In approving the annual cash bonus and equity incentive awards, the Compensation Committee assesses the risks associated with the adoption of these awards, including the performance measures and goals for the awards, and for 2013 concluded that the stock grant awards described above would not be likely to encourage excessive risk taking, as the restricted stock awards vest ratably over a period of four years and the stock awards were made for extraordinary achievements.
-In making the September 2013 grants, the Compensation Committee took into account the exceptional value realized by the Company upon consummation of the Alltel Sale along with the time and effort invested by each executive in identifying and executing the transaction and determined that granting unrestricted shares of Company stock, as opposed to restricted stock, served as appropriate compensation for the achievement while still allowing for alignment of the executive's continued performance in 2013 with the future growth of the Company.
+In approving the annual cash bonus and equity incentive awards, the Compensation Committee assesses the risks associated with the adoption of these awards, including the performance measures and goals for the awards, and concluded that the stock grant awards described above would not be likely to encourage excessive risk taking, as the restricted stock awards vest ratably over a period of four years.
 While the Compensation Committee believes it is an important policy of the Board to seek to keep the aggregate shares underlying outstanding stock options and unvested restricted stock at a reasonable level in relation to our outstanding equity (calculated on a fully diluted basis), we believe that equity compensation will remain a critical recruitment, retention and incentive tool.